Polymer translocation through extended patterned pores in two dimensions: scaling of the total translocation time: Introduction

-In this paper, we extend our work on conical pores~\cite{sharma2022driven,Sharma_2024} to study the effect of different pore patterns on the driven-translocation process.
+In this work we use two-dimensional Langevin dynamics simulations to study the driven translocation of a flexible polymer through extended conical pores having different attractive–repulsive patterns.
+The two-dimensional approach enables long-chain statistics and extensive averaging, while retaining the essential physics of polymer stretching and confinement.
+We extend our work on conical pores~\cite{sharma2022driven,Sharma_2024} to study the effect of different pore patterns on the driven-translocation process.
 The patterning is created along the pore length by having various sections with attractive and repulsive interactions.
 The entrance of the pores is always attractive, so that the polymer can enter the pore with ease.
 The exit from the pore can either be attractive or repulsive.
 The presence of an external drive along the channel often facilitates the translocation process.
 We present our study on translocation behavior by varying the pore length $L_p$ and the polymer length $N$.
-The length of the pore is increased in such a manner that the pore-patterning ratios remain conserved.
-We record the translocation time through such pores for different external drives.
+The key questions we address are: (i) how does the mean translocation time depend simultaneously on $N$ and $L_p$, and (ii) whether distinct pore patterns produce universal or pattern-specific scaling behavior.

-The paper is organized as follows.
+The rest of this paper is organized as follows.
 In Sec.~\ref{model}, we define our model and simulation details.
-In Sec.~\ref{results}, we study the effect of the pore length, $L_p$, on $\langle \tau \rangle$.
+In Sec.~\ref{results}, we study the effect of the pore length, $L_p$, and chain length, $N$, on $\langle \tau \rangle$.
 We also discuss the effect of pattered pores on $\langle \tau \rangle$ and establish scaling relations between $\langle \tau \rangle$, $L_p$ and the polymer length $N$ for extended pores.
 In Sec.~\ref{discussion}, we conclude by providing a discussion of the obtained scaling exponents.

 \figureOne